ararog/deboa/docs/index.md

 Check out the [examples](./examples.md) for complete examples of how to use Deboa in your projects.

+## Create project from template

+You can create a new project from the template using `cargo generate`:

+`cargo generate ararog/deboa-templates`

 ## Documentation

 - [API Reference](https://docs.rs/deboa)